Varicocele Treatment in Cleveland, OH

 Reasons to Treat your Varicocele

 If a man’s varicocele is not causing any pain or issues with his fertility, then treatment may not be needed.
-We recommend varicocele repair to men who have infertility, and abnormalities in their semen, or for men who have pain from the varicocele.
+UCLA Health mentions that varicocele repair done for men who have infertility, and abnormalities in their semen, or for men who have pain from the varicocele.
 Varicocele repair has been proven to improve sperm counts and sperm quality.
 Specifically, total sperm counts, sperm motility (the ability of your sperm to swim well), sperm morphology (the % of your sperm that have a normal shape), and sperm DNA quality all improve after varicocele repair.
 Repair also improves natural pregnancy rates, and you can have better success rates with assisted reproductive technologies, such as intrauterine insemination or in vitro fertilization.
 Lastly, we offer varicocele repair to men with pain on the side of the varicocele.
 Patients’ pain can get significantly better after varicocele repair.

 Varicocele Repair Surgery with Dr. Thirumavalavan